dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.55/_index.md

 save any collapse or expand that the user does without having to click the save button.

-### Add Duplicate Code Icon for 3M™ Users
+### Add Duplicate Code Icon for Solventum™ Users

 **CACTWO-6535 {{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

-When a code is added via 3M™, but is already in the unassigned code tree, the unassigned code will no longer be visible, but clicking on the Show All Codes tree will show the code with a duplicate icon.
+When a code is added via Solventum™, but is already in the unassigned code tree, the unassigned code will no longer be visible, but clicking on the Show All Codes tree will show the code with a duplicate icon.

 ![](image-834.jpg)

-> [!note] 3M™ Users Only
+> [!note] Solventum™ Users Only
-This fix only applies to 3M Users.
+This fix only applies to Solventum Users.

 ### Valid Value Error Occuring in Some Account Search Filters